Policy and Basic Concept

-We believe it is important to acquire the understanding and cooperation of our suppliers for our procurement policies.
-Accordingly, we once again notified approximately 4,000 suppliers with whom we are engaged in ongoing business of the ITOCHU Sustainability Action Guidelines for Supply Chains in FYE 2014.
-We also stipulated that new suppliers must be notified of these guidelines in advance when engaging in business with them from January 2015.
-We are deepening communication on our sustainability policy in this way.
+We believe it is important to acquire understanding and cooperation from our suppliers for our procurement policies.
+Accordingly, we once again notified approximately 4,000 suppliers engaged in ongoing business of the ITOCHU Sustainability Action Guidelines for Supply Chains in FYE 2014.
+We also stipulated that new suppliers must be notified of these guidelines in advance when engaging in business with us from January 2015.
+We are promoting on our sustainability policy in this way.

 Sustainability Action Guidelines for Supply Chains

 - Suppliers shall respect the human rights of all of its employees and shall not engage in inhumane treatments, including discrimination, harassment, abuse and corporal punishment.